ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 # Specification: Basic Data Types {#Basic}

-## ANE Name {#ane-name-spec}

-An ANE Name is encoded as a JSON string with the same format as that of the type EntityIdentifer (Section 3.1.3 of [I-D.ietf-alto-unified-props-new]) where the EntityDomainName MUST be "ane", indicating that this entity belongs to the "ane" Entity Domain.

-The type ANEName is used in this document to indicate a string of this format.

 ## ANE Domain {#ane-domain-spec}

 The ANE domain associates property values with the Abstract Network Elements